CenturyLinkCloud/PublicKB/Control Portal/understang-cost estimates in control.md

 ### Services

-CenturyLink Cloud offers different services and the cost estimation can be under the individual service page.
+CenturyLink Cloud offers different services for which the cost estimation can be found under the individual service page.

 Appfog